Skip to Content

 Carnival squash is a hybrid of acorn and sweet dumpling squash.
 It has bright, colorful skin and rich, sweet flesh.

-Carnival squash tastes similar to butternut squash but is slightly sweeter.
+Carnival squash tastes similar to butternut squash but slightly sweeter.

 It has maple, butter, and nutty undertones - making it excellent in salads, soups, or roasted as a side dish.